silx-kit/silx/doc/source/modules/gui/hdf5/getting_started.rst

 +++++++++++++++++++

 The :class:`Hdf5TreeView` provides a callback API to populate the context menu.
-The callback receive a :class:`Hdf5ContextMenuEvent` every time the user request the context menu.
-The event contains :class:`H5Node` objects which wrap h5py objects with extra informations.
+The callback receives a :class:`Hdf5ContextMenuEvent` every time the user requests the context menu.
+The event contains :class:`H5Node` objects which wrap h5py objects with extra information.

 .. code-block:: python